 - For any of the positions, if you’re still experiencing difficulties, try using a pillow to support your baby’s weight!
 One of our favorites is the “my breastfriend”.
 The firmness of the pillow can help with getting good positioning, not to mention saving your arm!

 - Whether using a pillow or not, allow your baby to dangle their feet.
-When their feet aren’t loose, it can cause clenching which can be painful for you!
+When their feet aren’t loose, it can cause clenching which can be painful for you and your nipples!

-- If you’re experiencing some pain or discomfort, try adjusting to make sure your baby’s mouth is coming over the nipple as much as possible.
+- If you’re experiencing some pain or discomfort, try adjusting the latch to make sure your baby’s mouth is coming over the nipple as much as possible.
 This should relieve the pain.

 - Finally, if your baby falls asleep, don’t worry!
 This is pretty common.
 To remove your baby from your breast after they’ve fallen asleep, use the fish hook method.
 By placing one finger like a fish hook in their mouth, it will release their clench and you can put them down to sleep!